Seattle dismissed our environmental challenge. We’re appealing — on behalf of Southern Resident Killer Whales.

 We Filed a Legal Appeal to Protect Healthy Habitats & Homes.

-In early 2025, we filed a citywide appeal of the Comprehensive Plan Environmental Impact Statement (EIS), asking Seattle to study how increased tree loss and stormwater runoff would affect our ecosystems.
+Feb 13th 2025, we filed a citywide appeal of the Comprehensive Plan Environmental Impact Statement (EIS), asking Seattle to study how increased tree loss and stormwater runoff would affect our ecosystem.
 Our appeal was grounded in science, public health, and NOAA’s SRKW Recovery Plan.
 We had legal standing, expert witnesses, and community support — but the city shut the door on due process.

 The City Tried to Block Our Challenge.